 Techniques for responding: Building off listening skills, this resource provides ways for professors to respond to student enquiries, giving helpful suggestions and framing strategies in point-form no longer than two lines.

-Asking effective questions: Lists four types of questions that can be asked to students so as to encourage thoughtful and sustained discussion.
-Also suggests four questioning pitfalls to avoid and why.
+Tactics to asking effective questions: Lists types of questions that can be asked to students so as to encourage thoughtful and sustained discussion.

 Strategies for good conversation: 10 strategies for having good mentor-mentee conversations, useful for one-on-one meetings between professors and students, during office hours and even in class.